gpsilv4/export-csv/README.md

 ## 🧪 Example Use Case

-Ideal for personal finance tracking or integrating with budgeting tools where your bank only provides statements in PDF format.
+Ideal for personal finance tracking or integrating with budgeting tools where your bank only provides statements in PDF format, or for exporting your Coverflex transactions.

 ## ✅ Output Example